-You don’t have to schedule an appointment for treatment at Emergency Dental Clinic.
-You can walk in 7 days a week, including holidays, and we have extended hours.
-If you want to lessen your wait time, call us ahead at 587-772-6190 to say you are coming in.
+You don’t have to schedule an appointment for treatment at Azarko Dental Group’s emergency dental clinic in Edmonton.
+Since root canal emergencies can occur at any time, we are available whenever you need us.
+For your convenience, we are open 7 days a week, provide extended hours, and are even open during holidays.
+You can walk in, or if you want to lessen your wait time, call us ahead at 587-772-6190 to say you are coming in.

 If your tooth pain is caused by infection, damage to the tooth’s root – the pulp and nerve – requires immediate attention with a root canal procedure.
 The signs of infection and abscesses in and under a tooth include:

 The root canal itself should hurt less than the damaged or infected tooth itself.
-Your root canal procedure is done under local anesthetic and may take between one and two hours.
-Your dentist must remove the infected pulp and nerve, and then the canals inside the tooth are cleaned to remove any remaining bacteria.
-A natural material fills the pulp cavity.
-A crown replaces the top of the affected tooth.
-Afterwards, have your regular dental checkups to ensure no infection comes back.
+Your root canal procedure is done under local anesthetic and will take between one to two hours.
+First, your dentist creates an opening in the tooth to remove the infected pulp and nerve.
+After all cleared, your dentist will clean the canals inside the tooth to remove any remaining bacteria.
+Using a specially formulated and natural material, the pulp cavity is filled.
+Then, the opening is sealed with a crown to replace the top of the affected tooth.
+To ensure that no infection comes back, maintain regular oral hygiene and schedule consistent dental checkups.